Julieparys/MDCA/src/aboutus.md

 ## Our Aims

-As well as having a mission to create and promote the Isle of Man as a jurisdiction of excellence for crypto currencies, we also aim to:
+* to identify, promote & organise opportunities in cryptocurrency,

-Identify, promote & organize, and to create an effective channel of communication with Government in order to obtain their co-ownership of the sector development process and to introduce timely legislation designed to both protect and promote.
+* to create an effective channel of communication with Government,
+* to obtain their co-ownership of the sector development process,
+* to introduce timely legislation designed to both protect and promote.